Content Index

 - MAIL_DEFAULT_SENDER: The email that will appear as the default sender.

-- MAIL_SUPPRESS_SEND: If set to True, emails will not actually be sent.
-It is ideal for development environments to avoid using up sending quotas.
+- MAIL_SUPPRESS_SEND: If True, emails will not actually be sent.
+It is ideal for development environments to avoid wasting sending quotas.

-To avoid having to configure a real Gmail server or hiring hosting, we will use Mailtrap, a free service that intercepts outgoing emails and displays them in a virtual inbox.
+To avoid having to configure a real Gmail server or hire hosting, we will use Mailtrap, a free service that intercepts outgoing emails and displays them in a virtual inbox.

 Sending Messages